Seabed program

 ABOUT THE PROGRAM

-Led by Australia India Institute research fellow Samuel Bashfield, collaborators include Associate Professor Sue Thompson and Dr David Brewster at the ANU National Security College, as well as Associate Professor David Lee at UNSW Canberra.
+Led by Australia India Institute research fellow Samuel Bashfield, the project includes collaboration with Associate Professor Sue Thompson and Dr. David Brewster (ANU National Security College) and Associate Professor David Lee (UNSW Canberra).